Summary

 =FILTER(B5:D16,(C5:C16="A")*(D5:D16>80),"No data")

 This lets you see exactly what an array operation produces.
 One important caution: pressing F9 replaces the expression with literal values in the formula bar.
 Press Escape to undo the change and restore the original formula.
-If you press Enter, the literal values will be saved into the formula.
+If you press Enter, the literal values will be saved in the formula.

 Evaluate Formula dialog